mechmerlin/qmk_setup/windows_flashing.md

 1. Download [Zadig](https://zadig.akeo.ie/).

+2. Open Zadig

-2. Select the `libusb-win32 (v 1.2.6.0)` driver.
+3. Select the `libusb-win32 (v 1.2.6.0)` driver from the drop down menu.

-3. Press `Install WCID Driver` and let it do its job.
+4. Press `Install WCID Driver` and let it do its job.

 ## QMK Toolbox